 “The marginal relevance of such communications to CGIS’ investigation must be weighed against the likely chilling effect resulting from USCG’s deliberate effort to target a whistleblower’s OIG and congressional communications,” Kelly wrote.
 “The department’s response fails to even acknowledge this chilling effect.
 Unless whistleblowers have confidence that their communications will be safeguarded, their ‘right to freely make protected communications to OIG and Congress’ is impermissibly undermined.”

 Moving forward, CGIS will require all agents to coordinate with the department’s inspector general when it seeks IG communications to inform a Coast Guard investigation, DHS wrote.

-But DHS’ response didn’t address whether it require other components to train to their employees on whistleblower protections or require coordination with the IG, Kelly said.
+But DHS’ response didn’t address whether it requires other components to train their employees on whistleblower protections or require coordination with the IG, Kelly said.

 The IG left both recommendations open, despite DHS’ assertions otherwise.